maxgaz59/Coursera_Data_Science_Specialisation/3_Getting_and_cleaning_data/Accelerometers_Samsung_GalaxyS/README.md

 * library(dplyr)
 * library(lazyeval)

-The output is stored in *'allDataTidy_mean.txt'* in the UCI HAR Dataset repository in your working directory.
+The output is stored in **allDataTidy_mean.txt** in the UCI HAR Dataset repository in your working directory.
 You can read more about the script and the variables in the code book.